zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2020_beliv_extending.md

 # Specify new BibTeX fields by adding a new key and value inside "bib:"
 bibentry: inproceedings
 bib:
-  journal: IEEE Evaluation and Beyond – Methodological Approaches for Visualization (BELIV)
+  journal:
-  booktitle:
+  booktitle: IEEE Evaluation and Beyond – Methodological Approaches for Visualization (BELIV) (to appear)
   editor:
   publisher:
   address: